st33lsfx/Buidings/frontend/README.md

-# Getting Started with Create React App
+# Getting Started for Building react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+In the project directory install the necessary dependencies

+### `npm install`

+### Edit your .env to your localhost

 In the project directory, you can run: